 HUB Community Association (HCA)

 Your HUB Community Association is run by a team of elected residents.
-All HUB residents are members of the HCA, paying mandatory fees that help the HCA provide essential services to all.
+All HUB residents that pay the residence membership fee can access the services provided by HCA.
 Your HCA Council’s duties include planning events and programs for residents, managing The Vault (HUB Community Centre, bottom of stairwell 9114), running the HCA executive office (renting movies, vacuums, etc.) and the HUB English Conversation Club, providing volunteer opportunities, creating the monthly HUB newsletter and providing feedback to ensure that residents have the best year ever.

 International House Spokescouncil

 Spokescouncil is a cooperative group of I-House residents who, among other important roles, organize social events and make decisions concerning I-House.
 All I-House residents are part of Spokescouncil automatically, and are welcome to participate in the Spokescouncil meetings.
 Meetings dates are listed in the calendar and are generally every second Sunday.
 Get involved in life at I-House – plan events and trips, write for the newsletter and make decisions that impact your community.

 Lister Hall Students' Association (LHSA)

 The Lister Hall Students' Association (LHSA) works to program for all residents of the community, advocates for the community's best interests, and creates a welcoming environment in Lister for all residents and visitors.

 The MPRA is a community based organization structured to identify community needs and provide quality programming and services to all residents of Michener Park.
 Their services, offered by enthusiastic volunteers, are rooted in Michener Park’s unique and diverse community and vary from settling-in counseling, to socialization programs, entertainment, and subsidized trips.

 Newton Place Resident Association (NPRA)